Erasdna/DL-biomedicine-project/README.md

 # Few Shot Benchmark for Biomedical Datasets

 In this project, we introduce a novel extension to the existing few-shot learning benchmark.
 We implement several variants of the Feature Embedding Adaptation with Transformers (FEAT) algorithm proposed by [Ye et al., 2021](https://arxiv.org/abs/1812.03664), with the goal of enhancing the existing framework.
 The implemented models are applied on two biomedical datasets, namely Tabula Muris and SwissProt.

-The implementations of the methods (FEADS, FEALSTM, FEAT) are available in the folder `methods/settoset`.
-Their corresponding configurations files are given in folder `conf/method` in the files `feads.yaml`, `fealstm.yaml` and `feat.yaml`.
+The implementations of the methods (FEADS, FEALSTM, FEAT) can be found in the `methods/settoset` folder.
+Corresponding configuration files are located in the `conf/method` folder, named `feads.yaml`, `fealstm.yaml` and `feat.yaml`.

-To help with the training and validation process, we use bash scripts.
-Script `baselines.sh` is used to run the baseline methods on both datasets using the default configuration files.
-Scripts `tabula_muris.sh` and `swissprot.sh` are used to tune the hyperparameters on their respective datasets.
-Script `final_hyps.sh` is used to run the training of 3 implemented methods using their best hyperparemetrs on for each dataset.
+To facilitate the training and validation processes, we have provided several scripts.
+The `baselines.sh` script executes the baseline methods on both datasets using default configuration files.
+For hyperparameter tuning on specific datasets, the `tabula_muris.sh` and `swissprot.sh` scripts are available.
+To run the training of all implemented methods using the tuned hyperparameters on each dataset, use the `final_hyps.sh` script.

-Python file `visualize_transform.py` is used for visualizing the transformation and `compare_base_transform.py` is used for calculating the accuracy of 3 implemented methods on the test dataset without the transformation applied.
-Usage of these files is given the "Usage" section.
+For visualization purposes, the visualize_transform.py Python file is used to visualize the transformation, while compare_base_transform.py is used to calculate the accuracy of the three implemented methods on the test dataset without applying the transformation.
+Refer to the "Usage" section for guidance on utilizing these files.

 ## Installation

-You have been provided with a `fewshotbench.zip` file containing the code for this benchmark.
-The accompanying presentation will also help you get started.

 ### Conda